 Here’s a simple way to make your goals:

-3. Achievable: Aim for 1-2 pounds a week or 5% of your weight at first (Mayo Clinic, NHS).
+- Achievable: Aim for 1 to 2 pounds a week or 5% of your weight at first (Mayo Clinic, NHS).

 Break big goals into smaller steps for each week or month.
 Celebrate your small victories to boost your confidence.
-If you hit a roadblock, don’t be afraid to adjust your goals.
-Being flexible helps you keep moving without losing sight of your goals.
+If you hit a wall, change your goal.
+Being adaptable helps you stay focused on your goals while continuing to move forward.

 Creating a Balanced Diet Plan

-Healthy Weight Loss journey starts with your plate.
-Focus on whole foods to fuel your body with nutrients without empty calories.
-Mayo Clinic recommends prioritizing nutrient-dense meals to support energy and long-term health.
+A Healthy Weight Loss journey starts with your plate.
+Aim for whole foods to load your body with nutrients without the empty calories.
+Focus on nutrient-dense meals to improve energy and overall well-being, according to the Mayo Clinic.

 Emphasizing Whole Foods

-Choose foods in their natural state: apples instead of apple juice, brown rice over white rice.
-These options keep you full longer and provide vitamins your body needs.
-Aim for half your plate filled with vegetables at each meal.
+Opt for foods that are in their natural state: apples over apple juice, brown rice over white rice.
+These options keep you full for longer and provide your body with essential vitamins.
+At each meal, fill half the plate with vegetables.

 Understanding Portion Control